Surfacing practical, insightful data

-The redesign meets the needs of a diverse user group of naturalists, conservationists, academics, journalists and teachers.
-It summarizes the most critical data while still providing intuitive methods of finding detailed information.
+The redesign meets the needs of a diverse user group: naturalists, conservationists, academics, journalists and teachers.
+It summarizes critical data while still providing intuitive ways of finding detailed information.

 Distilling an identity

 In evaluating the brand identity, we found that the guidelines predated digital and web applications.
-Without the scope to do a full rebrand, we focused on the most identifiable aspects of the brand identity: color and typography.
+Without scope to do a full rebrand, we focused on the identifiable aspects of the identity: color and typography.